tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

-Heit, 2004) or to scenarios where different functions apply to different regions of the input space (Kalish et al., 2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V-shaped input spaces (Mcdaniel et al., 2009).
+Heit, 2004) or to scenarios where different functions apply to different regions of the input space (Kalish et al., 2004), though EXAM has been shown to provide a good account of human learning and extrapolation in tasks with bi-linear, V-shaped input spaces (McDaniel et al., 2009).

 <div id="fig-delosh-extrap">